itthinx/affiliates/readme.txt

 Slovak by Cr3o from [životné poistenie](http://www.zivotnepoistenie24.sk/),
 Spanish by David Perez from [Closemarketing](http://www.closemarketing.es/), Ukranian by Michael Yunat from [GetVoIP](http://getvoip.com)

-[Follow itthinx on Twitter](http://twitter.com/itthinx) for updates on this and other plugins.

 == Installation ==